ontop/ontop-website/guide/advanced/mapping-language.md

 ```
 mappingId     Book titles in Italian
-source        SELECT id, title FROM books where lang='ITALIAN'
+source        SELECT id, title FROM books WHERE lang='ITALIAN'
 target        GRAPH <http://www.example.org/graphs/{lang}> { :BID_{id} :title {title}@it . }
 ```

-### Compact form
+### Compact Form

-Following [Turtle](https://www.w3.org/TR/turtle/) syntax, Ontop native mapping format allows writing down an RDF graph in a compact textual form.
-A set of triples sharing the same subject can be written as a **predicate list**, where the pairs predicate-object are separated using semicolons, while a set of triples sharing the same subject and predicate can be written as an **object list**, where objects are separated using commas.
+Following the [Turtle](https://www.w3.org/TR/turtle/) syntax, Ontop's native mapping format allows writing an RDF graph in a compact textual form.
+A set of triples sharing the same subject can be written as a **predicate list**, where predicate-object pairs are separated by semicolons.
+Similarly, a set of triples sharing the same subject and predicate can be written as an **object list**, where objects are separated by commas.

-**Predicate list**: These two examples are equivalent ways of writing the triple template about Author.
+**Predicate List**: These two examples are equivalent ways of writing the triple template for an Author.

 ```
 :Author-{ID} a :Author .